nie-lang/StabStitch/README.md

 <sup>6</sup> HAMO.AI

 > ### Feature
-> This paper tries to solve multiple single-image-based warping problems in a unified framework.
+> This paper tries to implement online video stitching by eliminating warping shakes in a unified unsupervised framework.
 ![image](https://github.com/nie-lang/CoupledTPS/blob/main/fig.png)
 The above figure shows three examples of our method.
 The proposed CoupledTPS corrects (a) the 2D in-plane tilt, (b) irregular boundaries, and (c) wide-angle portrait via a unified warping framework.